 The Robert Lewit Fellowship in Education Policy is available for a two- to three-month period during the summer to a student currently engaged in undergraduate or graduate studies at any institution of higher education, with preference given to students of Harvard University.
 Recent graduates with a strong interest in ACTA’s mission of higher education reform and an excellent scholarly record may also be considered.
 The Fellowship is made possible by Dr. Robert T. Lewit—a 1959 graduate of Harvard College, 1963 graduate of Harvard Medical School, and former chairman of ACTA’s Board of Directors.

-Fellows receive a stipend in equal monthly installments during the fellowship, as well as a housing and travel allowance.
+Fellows receive a competitive stipend in equal monthly installments during the fellowship.
 Fellows must reside in the Washington, DC area and work in ACTA’s offices for 40 hours per week during the full length of the Fellowship.

 Please email any questions about the program to firstname.lastname@example.org.

 To apply for the Robert Lewit Fellowship in Education Policy, please email, in one PDF file:

 Applicants are advised to apply as early as possible, as applications are processed on a rolling basis.Applicants to be considered for both the Lewit Fellowship and a summer internship need only submit one application.

 All applications—as well as any questions about the Robert Lewit Fellowship in Education Policy—should be directed to email@example.com.

 Launched in 1995, we are the only organization that works with alumni, donors, trustees, and education leaders across the United States to support liberal arts education, uphold high academic standards, safeguard the free exchange of ideas on campus, and ensure that the next generation receives an intellectually rich, high-quality college education at an affordable price.Discover More

 Sign up to receive updates on the most pressing issues facing our college campuses.